algo26-matthias/idna-convert/ReadMe.txt

 call the method setParams() - please see the inline documentation for details.
 ACE strings (the Punycode form) are always 7bit ASCII strings.

-ATTENTION: We no longer supply the PHP5 version of the class.
-It is not necessary for achieving a successfull conversion, since the supplied PHP code is compatible with both PHP4 and PHP5.
+ATTENTION: As of version 0.6.0 of this class it is written in the OOP style of PHP5.
+Since PHP4 is no longer actively maintained, you should switch to PHP5 as fast as possible.
 We expect to see no compatibility issues with the upcoming PHP6, too.

 Files
 -----
 idna_convert.class.php         - The actual class
-idna_convert.create.npdata.php - Useful for (re)creating the NPData file
-npdata.ser                     - Serialized data for NamePrep
 example.php                    - An example web page for converting transcode_wrapper.php          - Convert various encodings, see below uctc.php                       - phlyLabs' Unicode Transcoder, see below